xiaoxiaojuzi/self-hosted-runner/README.md

           docker push $ECR_REGISTRY/$ECR_REPOSITORY:$CACHE_IAMGE_TAG
 ```
 1. Build the Docker image
-2. Configure AWS credentials
+2. Configure AWS credentials with user access keys
 Use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to configure the GitHub Actions environment with environment variables containing user access keys and desired region.
-The access keys are long-term credential for an IAM user and consist of two parts: an access key ID `AWS_ACCESS_KEY_ID` and a secret access key `AWS_SECRET_ACCESS_KEY`.
+The access keys are long-term credentials for an IAM user and consist of two parts: an access key ID `AWS_ACCESS_KEY_ID` and a secret access key `AWS_SECRET_ACCESS_KEY`.
 The `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are stored on GitHub Actions secrets.
 ![GitHub Actions secrets Demo](/assets/images/secretsDemo.png)
 1. Log in to Amazon ECR
    Login the local Docker client to an Amazon ECR registry using [amazon-ecr-login](https://github.com/aws-actions/amazon-ecr-login).
-  The step `login-ecr` output that is the Amazon ECR registry will be used in the next step.
+  The output of step `login-ecr` that is the Amazon ECR registry will be used in the next step.
 The registry format is `aws_account_id`.dkr.ecr.`region`.amazonaws.com.
 4. Push the image to Amazon ECR repository
   There are two sub-steps:
     * Tag your image with the Amazon ECR registry, repository.
     * Push the image using the `docker push` command.

 ### Cron: Managing the access keys
-In the Step2, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are AWS IAM user credentials to authenticate requests.
-They are long-term credentials that you need to create, modify and rotate the access keys.
+In Step2, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are AWS IAM user credentials to authenticate requests.
+They are long-term credentials and need you to create, modify and rotate the access keys.
 If you leak or lose the access keys, you must delete the access key and create new pair.
 And they are stored on GitHub Actions secrets.
 So when you change the access keys on AWS, you must sync it to GitHub Actions secrets.

-There is another option to manage identity and access, it is temporary security credentials (IAM roles).
+There is another option to manage identity and access, and it is temporary security credentials (IAM roles).
 Due to Amazon EKS being integrated with IAM deeply, you can securely control access to AWS resources using IAM role.
 Next, let's see how to use AWS Assume Role.
 ## Using AWS Assume Role
 There are only 3 steps to push the image using assume Role on Github Action.
 ```YAML